roblanf/MixtureModelHMM/Readme.md

 * `site_info`: here you can pass either the `.sitelh` or the `.siteprob` file from your IQ-TREE analysis.
 In almost all of our tests and simulations, we found that the HMM performs better using site likelihoods (`.sitelh` file) rather than site posterior probabilities (the `.siteprob` file), so we recommend using it here.
 * `aln_info`: here you have to point to a `.alninfo` file from IQ-TREE.

+Other optional parameters:

+* `model`: Select a model from 1-4.
+Defaults to model 4.
+* `iter` : The maximum number of EM iterations to carry out before the cycling process is terminated and the partially trained model is returned.
+Defaults to 100.
+The maximum change in log likelihood between EM iterations before the cycling procedure is terminated is set to 1E-07.
+* `algorithm`: Select dynamic algorithm to predict class boundaries from the trained HMM model parameters.

 The HMM trys to figure out how to assign every site in the alignment to a class, using the fact that neighbouring tend to be in the same class to help it.
 One way to think about this is that the HMM is a way of cleaning up the noisy signal in the plot above.
 Along the way the HMM accounts for issues associated with phylogenetic data, such as the fact that constant sites don't contain much useful information.